DB Vertrieb GmbH Charge on Credit Card – What Is It?

 Deutschland-Ticket Subscription

 The Deutschland-Ticket is a recurring monthly public-transport subscription.
-A charge may continue to appear until the subscription is properly canceled through the applicable account or subscription portal.
+A charge may continue to appear until the subscription is properly canceled through the applicable account, DB Navigator, or subscription portal.

 Purchase Made by Another Card User

-A family member, employee, travel companion, or other authorized cardholder may have used the card to purchase German or European rail travel.
+A family member, employee, travel companion, business traveler, student, or other authorized cardholder may have used the card to purchase German or European rail travel.

 Foreign Currency Conversion

 A Deutsche Bahn purchase may be processed in euros.
-Your card statement may show a converted amount, and your bank may list a separate foreign-transaction fee.
+Your card statement may show a converted amount in U.S. dollars or another billing currency, and your bank may list a separate foreign-transaction fee.

 How to Confirm the DB Vertrieb GmbH Charge